Bhutan Tour 8 Nights with HAA Valley

-Visit Simtokha Dzong on the way.
-This is one of the oldest fortresses in Bhutan.
-It was built in 1629 AD.
-It houses the largest monastic schools in the country.
 Visit Tashichho Dzong, the main secretariat building.
 This massive structure houses part of the government Ministries, the office of the King and the Throne Room.
 It also houses the Central Monastic Body and the living quarters of the Chief Abbot and the senior monks.
 Lunch in hotel in Thimphu.
 Afternoon: Visit the Memorial Chorten (a great stupa) built in memory of the Third King of Bhutan who reigned the Kingdom from 1952-1972.
 Visit the mini Zoo where the national animals were kept and drive to Sangeygang where you can have a spectacular Birds Eye view of the Thimphu valley.
 Visit nunnery in Zulikha.
 Visit the Wood Craft and Painting school where traditional arts and crafts are still kept alive through the instructions of painting and curving.
-Visit the Handicrafts Emporium where Bhutanese textiles and other arts and crafts are displayed and can be purchased.
-Visit the National Library where ancient manuscripts are preserved.Overnight in Hotel in Thimphu
+Visit the Textile Museum where Bhutanese textiles and other arts and crafts are displayed.Overnight in Hotel in Thimphu

 Morning drive to Thimphu town for shopping that you might want to take gifts for your family and friends back home.
 Lunch in Thimphu.
 Visit Simtokha Dzong the oldest fortress in Bhutan built in the 17th century by Shabdrung Ngawang Namgyal, the unifier of Bhutan.
-Or you can visit Tango Monastery, the Buddhist College.
-Which need hour and half hike to the monastery.
-Afternoon: Visit Paro town.Over night: Hotel in Paro
+Visit Paro town.Over night: Hotel in Paro

 DAY 09 PARO – PARO INTERNATIONAL AIRPORT for departure